-Q&A: South Korean Presidential Hopeful Moon Jae-in
+Will South Korea's Moon Jae-in Pull the World Back From War?

 Over the years many tactics have been tried with North Korea, including dialogue, the Six-Party Talks. and sanctions.
 But nothing has stopped North Korea’s nuclear program.
 Is it even possible to persuade Pyongyang to stop developing nuclear weapons?

 The containment strategy pursued by the two conservative administrations of [former South Korean presidents] Lee Myung-bak and Park Geun-hye and the “strategic patience” of the Obama administration were a complete failure.
-Things were different under the administrations of [earlier South Korean presidents] Kim Jae-jung and Roh Moo-hyun.
+Things were different under the administrations of [earlier South Korean presidents] Kim Dae-jung and Roh Moo-hyun.
 Then, there was significant progress in inter-Korean relations, without the fear of another war between the two Koreas.
 To dismantle the North’s nuclear weapons program, the Six-Party Talks, a multilateral framework, was put in place.
 We even made a comprehensive agreement between the North and the South: the Sept.
 19 Joint Declaration referred to the full dismantlement of North Korean nuclear weapons, having a peace treaty, and even normalization [of relations] between the U.S. and the North.
 The North even blew up the cooling tower of its nuclear reactor.
 That all stopped after the Lee Myung-bak administration took office.
 I know the North’s nuclear capability is more advanced now, but the same step-by-step approach is still workable.

 What is your sense of Kim Jong Un?
 Is he irrational, as some say?
 Do you think he would agree to talk?